Fox-ML-infrastructure/FoxML_Core/UPDATE_MESSAGE.md

   All GPU model families are operational and producing artifacts.
 Expect some noise and warnings during GPU model training (version compatibility messages, plugin registration notices) — these are harmless and do not affect functionality.

-* **LSTM variants — timing out but appear functional**
+* **Sequential models — all working** ✅

-  LSTM and LSTM-based models are timing out at the 3-hour limit (10800s), but they appear to run fine and produce outputs — they simply require longer training time than the current timeout allows.
-Other sequential models (CNN1D, Transformer) are working normally.
+  All sequential models (CNN1D, LSTM, Transformer, and LSTM-based variants) are working and producing outputs.
+LSTM variants may require longer training time than the current timeout allows, but they function correctly.
 3D preprocessing issues resolved.

 * **Target ranking & selection — testing**